foundriesio/docs/source/getting-started/create-compose-app/index.rst

-In the :ref:`gs-git-config` section, you should have set up ``git`` with your auth token, meaning you can clone your Factory repositories from ``https://source.foundries.io/factories/<factory>/`` and begin creating new targets for your devices to update to.
+In the :ref:`gs-git-config` section, you should have set up ``git`` with your auth token, meaning you can clone your Factory repositories from ``https://source.foundries.io/factories/<factory>/`` and begin creating new Targets for your devices to update to.

 .. _gs-example-apps: